After booking Petrofac as operator, UK player to use Stena rig for North Sea well

 UK-headquartered and AIM-listed oil and gas company i3 Energy has inked a deal with Petrofac Facilities Management Limited (PFML) to provide well engineering services for an appraisal well in the UK North Sea, which is expected to be drilled later this year with a Stena Drilling-owned rig.

 Back in April 2022, i3 Energy announced the execution of a farm-in agreement for a sub-area of UKCS Licence P.2358 with Europa Oil & Gas, following Europa’s completion of its equity fundraising to fund its share of the upcoming Serenity appraisal well.
-This deal followed the agreement in principle that the two UK players reached in March 2022.
+The deal followed the agreement in principle that the two UK players reached in March 2022.

 At the time, the firm informed that the spud date for the well 13/23c-SP2 was expected in the third quarter of 2022.